cschotte/blog/content/posts/My Home and Office Network Setup/index.md

 ---

 Working from home, I use [Microsoft Teams](https://teams.microsoft.com/) for online meetings.
-Some of my colleges and customers have an unreliable Internet connection at their homes.
+Some of my colleagues and customers have an unreliable Internet connection at their homes.
 Most of the time, the problems are with their Wi-Fi what results in audio or video dropouts during online meetings.
 In this blog post, I outline my home and office network and Internet setup for a fast and rock-solid connection.

 ## Internet